Author: Ernie Vallery

 Bathers on the banks of the Jordan

-A sweeping view to the North reveals the uplands of Galilee where you can glimpse the outline of Nazareth.
-Adjusting east one sees across the Jordan to Hermon’s whited pinnacle.
-Farther south the view traverses the Dead Sea to the region of Moab.
-Finally due south arise the heights of Jerusalem.1
+A sweeping view to the North reveals the uplands of Galilee.
+There, you can glimpse the outline of Nazareth.
+Adjusting east, one sees across the Jordan to Hermon’s whited pinnacle.
+Farther south, the view traverses the Dead Sea to the region of Moab.
+Finally, due south arise the heights of Jerusalem.
+1

 • History Preview:

-Among this high setting Adam Zertal, an Israeli archaeologist, arrived in the 1980’s on a government survey mission.
-There he found what ultimately he came to believe was an ancient Hebrew altar.
+Among these high settings, Adam Zertal, an Israeli archaeologist, arrived in the 1980’s.
+While on a government survey mission, he found what he came to believe was an ancient Hebrew altar.

 Joshua Commanding Sun Stand Still